skeyll/SynicSugar/docs/content/SynicSugar.MatchMake/MatchMakeManager/SearchAndCreateLobby.md

 If success and finish preparation p2p connect, return true.
 If not (by timeout or anything problem), return false.<br>

 This CancellationTokenSource is used only to cancel matchmaking. <br>
-Usually we don't need pass tokensource.
-In this case, this function handles an exception internally and we can get just return bool result on CancelMatchMaking.
-If we pass it, we should TryCatch for CancelMatching.<br>
+Usually we don't need pass token source.
+If not pass, when we call CancelMatchMaking(), we get just bool result from this method.
+If pass source, we need TryCatch for CancelMatching.<br>
 When matchmaking fails, this always returns false, not an exception.<br>

 Recommend this for Matchmaking.